 - Experienced in identifying and solving the issues facing wellness businesses and able to offer guidance on the resolution of the issues many are facing.

 - Supportive of wellness business’ needs and aspirations, encouraging them to accept business-related challenges and to overcome the difficulties of operating a small business.

 - Well-respected by clients, colleagues, business professionals and business owners.

 Inspiration behind Dos Manos Wellness

 “In 2009 when I decided to re-start my career as a full time massage therapist in private practice, the world was in a precarious state.
 The economy was severely damaged and people were generally stressed and short on funds, especially disposable income to receive regular bodywork.
 I recognized that while my needs and wants to build a sustaining career depended on those that I encountered to not only enjoy my services but to want to experience them again and again, I also needed to be aware of their challenges as consumers during this difficult time.
 Not only did I succeed in building a thriving practice, I feel that I provided much needed stress relief and comfort to those who came to my office to experience my work.
 I’m grateful for that opportunity and for every person who sets foot in my studio to this day.

-I truly feel that my calling to be a massage therapist, and now a Business and Wellness Coach/Mentor, is legitimized even more so during times such as these.”
+I truly feel that my calling to be a driving force of joy and happiness as a Wellness and Business Coach/Mentor, is legitimized even more so during times such as these.”